- The Enterprise

 - The Recorder

-n Huntingtown boys, girls win in the pool" />
+n Huntingtown boys, girls win in the pool" /> n Huntingtown boys, girls win in the pool">

 So much for the cold weather outside.
 The hot spot to be on Friday night was in the pool at the Edward T. Hall Aquatic Center in Prince Frederick.